Ferdinand Grapperhaus: Controversy

-As a response to parliamentary questions following the Argos documentary 'Shards of glass and dark rituals', Grapperhaus said on 27 August 2020 that there would be 'no independent investigation into Ritual Abuse' of children in The Netherlands.
+As a response to parliamentary questions following the Argos documentary 'Shards of glass and dark rituals', Grapperhaus said on 27 August 2020 that there would be 'no independent investigation into Ritual Abuse' of children in the Netherlands.
 The Green Left, the Socialist Party and the Labour Party criticised the minister for his decision.
 On the same day, Grapperhaus responded to public controversy when news media reported about the lack of social distancing at his own wedding amid the COVID-19 pandemic in the Netherlands.
 He agreed to pay a 390 euro fine.
-On the 26th of June 2021, Grapperhuis sang a made-up song on Dutch TV about throwing away protective face masks just as a further wave of COVID-19 infections in the Netherlands was taking hold.
+On 26 June 2021, Grapperhuis sang a made-up song on Dutch TV about throwing away protective face masks just as a further wave of COVID-19 infections in the Netherlands was taking hold.
 Two weeks later there were 10,000 cases per day recorded.
-On 13 October, the House of Representatives (Netherlands) approved a motion in which the PvdA, GL and the SP requested that an independent investigation be conducted into the nature and extent of "organized sadistic abuse of children", bypassing Grapperhaus' original refusal to investigate.
+On 13 October, the House of Representatives approved a motion in which the PvdA, GL and the SP requested that an independent investigation be conducted into the nature and extent of "organized sadistic abuse of children", bypassing Grapperhaus' original refusal to investigate.